Community Veterinary and End-of-Life Care Assistance

 Vet Estimate

-A written cost estimate from your treating veterinarian is required.
+A written cost estimate from your treating veterinarian is required for medical treatment applications.

 (Not needed for humane euthanasia requests.)